adambkaplan/adambkaplan-hugo/content/post/2025-03-15-docs-software-problem.md

 First and foremost, there's the elephant in the room - the English language.
 As an industry we're commanded to write in English first, yet for many software engineers English is not their primary language.
-My youngest son is currently in 1st grade, and much of his early years have been spent learning the rules and the many, many exceptions therein.
-English is a terrible chaos forged by an astounding amount of bloodshed; no wonder many of my non-English peers lack confidence writing docs.
+My youngest son is currently in 1st grade, and much of his early years have been spent learning the rules and many, many exceptions therein.
+English is a terrible chaos forged by a [thousand years of conflict](https://en.wikipedia.org/wiki/English_language); no wonder many of my non-English peers lack confidence writing docs.

 Second, there is no compiler for good technical documentation, or rigid syntax checker that tells us we are failing.
 [Vale](https://vale.sh/) comes close to this, but I have only encountered it in